Skip to Content

 • Texas is home to a diverse range of kite birds with distinctive flight patterns and hunting behaviors.

-• Kite birds in Texas include species such as the Swallow-tailed Kite, White-tailed Kite, Mississippi Kite, Hook-billed Kite, Snail Kite, and Double-toothed Kite.
+• Kite birds in Texas include species such as the Swallow-tailed Kite, known for its habitat in wooded river swamps and cypress trees like those found in Florida.
+Kite birds in Texas include species such as the Swallow-tailed Kite, White-tailed Kite, Mississippi Kite, Hook-billed Kite, Snail Kite, and Double-toothed Kite.

 • Kite birds demonstrate adaptability to various habitats and contribute significantly to Texas’ avian diversity.